-Welcome to the 2022-2023 school year.
+Welcome to the 2023-2024 school year.
 We are excited to welcome back our returning students and new students to Trapp.
-We are looking forward to having a successful year filled with continued growth and new learning opportunities.
-We will continue to place great emphasis on maintaining a safe learning environment for our students and staff.
+We are looking forward to having a successful year filled with opportunities where our students can develop a passion for learning.

 Trapp will continue to be a beacon of academic excellence in our community.
-This year we will continue with the implementation of Rialto Unified School District's Literacy and Numeracy Plan.
-The literacy component will allow Trapp to have three Reading Specialists that will be supporting grades 1st-3rd.
+Our goal is to help our students achieve their personal, academic and social emotional needs.
+We will continue with the 3rd year of implementation of Rialto Unified School District's Literacy and Numeracy Plan.
+The literacy component will continue to allow Trapp to have three Reading Specialists that will support students in grades 1st-3rd.
 Reading Specialists will be working closely with each grade level to provide reading support to students with the highest needs.
 Our Instructional Strategist will be supporting 4th-5th grade and kindergarten in the area of math.
-Part of the Literacy and Numeracy Plan will be to provide parent training on why literacy and numeracy are critical to your child's education and give parents tools and resources on how they can best support their students at home.
-We have a very active and successful PTA and we encourage all of our parents to join and support in any capacity possible.
+Part of the Literacy and Numeracy Plan will be to bring parent training and provide parents tools and resources on how they can best support their students at home.
+We will continue with our extra curricular activities such as; Folklorico Club, Running Club, Gardening Club, STEM Pups, Rhino Club and Girls Who Code.

-This will be our fifth year implementing inclusive practices and following a co-teaching model.
+This will be our sixth year implementing inclusive practices and following a co-teaching model.
 This has been transformational for our school and our students have made great strides academically.
-Additionally, we are excited that this will be our second year as a Dual Language Immersion School and we are proud that we will be able to give our scholars the gift of biliteracy.
-This past year Trapp was the recipient of the 2022 California Pivotal Practices Award for the work and strides made during distance learning.
-As a Green Ribbon School Award recipient, one of our goals will be to continue to promote environmental literacy and stewardship in our school.
+Additionally, we are excited that this will be our third year as a Dual Language Immersion School and we are proud that we will be able to give our scholars the gift of biliteracy.
+Our school community is strong and we have a successful PTA.
+We encourage all of our parents to join and support in any capacity possible.